 After months of standing still, I took a deep breath, emailed the women’s retreat leadership and asked if I could teach a breakout session on sex.

 At retreat I nervously wondered if anyone would come.
 But over twenty brave women entered the room from churches across the Twin Cities.
 Young women, grandmothers, white women, black women, curious women, and women with a purpose.
 We gathered to talk about sex.
 For ourselves, our husband, our kids and for our friends.
 Together we read God’s word, wrestled with His intent for sex and shared our struggles.
 The need for conversation in the churches was evident.
 As we ended our short hour, I prayed over the women and asked God to make them into Warriors – ready to take back sex from the world.

-Six years ago, laying in my bunk at Women’s Retreat, I argued with God as He called me into ministry.
+In 2011, laying in my bunk at Women’s Retreat, I argued with God as He called me into ministry.
 I had no idea why he was calling me to share about sex.
 I had never taught a class, didn’t do public speaking, had no formal training and did not write.
 The entire idea felt preposterous.
 Where in the world would I start?

 My first step was to tell a close friend as we walked along the lake.
 I was shocked as she tearfully admitted that she and her husband were struggling.
 God immediately confirmed my calling to strengthen marriages.

-Over the past 6 years I have taken countless small steps in my calling.
+Over the years of ministry, I have taken countless small steps in my calling.
 Some clearly ordained by God, others winding detours.
 I have taken steps that felt easy and others that seemed impossible.
 Sometimes my steps dance with energy and other times I can hardly move my feet.
 So I just keep putting one foot in front of the other and trust that God has a plan.